SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

 **!!!!!!!!
 Today !!!!!!!!**

-* Make a dark theme for:
+* Add Delay for hovering the phone
-  * All Built-in Apps
+  * Probably reuse code from parent site

     \
 * Your Tome <---------- Easy?